egemsoft/spring-mvc-angular/README.md

 ```

 ##Run
-Since this is a Spring Boot project it can be run with:
+Project can be run with Jetty:
 ```
-$ mvn spring-boot:run
+$ mvn jetty:run
 ```

 ##Watch